-ACSC is a coalition of 170 Cities that unite in common purpose to address gas utility rate and franchise issues related to Atmos Energy Corporation.
-Its objectives are to: (1) ensure that gas utility rates charged to Cities and their residents are fair and reasonable; (2) maintain reasonable franchise fee revenues for Cities; (3) protect Cities' original jurisdiction over rates and services; (4) be a voice for consumers where no state agency assumes such a role; and (5) promote sound ratemaking policies in the public interest.
+ACSC is a coalition of 175 Cities that unite in common purpose to address gas utility rate and franchise issues related to Atmos Energy Corporation.
+Its objectives are to: (1) ensure that gas utility rates charged to Cities and their residents are fair and reasonable; (2) maintain safe and reliable gas utility service; (3) protect cities' original jurisdiction over rates and services; (4) maintain reasonable franchise revenue for cities; and (5) promote sound ratemaking policies in the public interest.